Dark, very dark

 This was a very low tech room (not always a bad thing), so if we unlocked something that would normally reveal a keysafe which was the next thing we needed to unlock.
 So like I said, we found things but couldn’t use them until later and it made us just feel a bit all over the place.

-I’m not sure if it was Tiff or Anya who were on standby for giving us clues, but we certainly needed them.
+I’m not sure if it was Tiff or Anya who were on standby for giving us clues, but we certainly needed them (update: It was Tiff).
 When a game doesn’t click or the puzzles make sense to you, there is little you can do but to be spoon-fed by the GM.
 Whoever it was, they did a good job of making sure we received hints at the right points to avoid too much frustration.

 The hints we did receive were over a speaker system in the room and were cryptic enough to make us change our way of thinking without actually giving us the answer.
 We had to work for it in this room!